 Wilson Hui, Cert MDT, APA Musculoskeletal Physiotherapist

 Wilson qualified as a physiotherapist after completing a Bachelor of Applied Science (Physiotherapy) degree from Sydney University.
 He is also passionate about providing the best care possible, which has led him to attend many advanced post graduate training programs, including the APA Sports modules and multiple dry needling courses.
-He is a Certified Kinesio taping Practitioner, Certified Mulligan Practitioner, and is Certified in the FMS and SFMA System, which are used by professional sports teams the world over.
+He is a Certified Kinesio taping Practitioner, Certified Mulligan Practitioner, McKenzie Certified, and is Certified in the FMS and SFMA System, which are used by professional sports teams the world over.

 After gaining experience working in various private practices he decided to further advance his musculoskeletal knowledge and rehabilitation skills by completing a Master of Musculoskeletal Physiotherapy from Melbourne University, which has given him recognition as an APA Musculoskeletal Physiotherapist.
 He is also a member of the Musculoskeletal, Acupuncture and Dry Needling Special Interest Groups.

 Wilson grew up in Hong Kong, and besides English, can speak Cantonese and Mandarin.
 He plays table tennis competitively in his spare time.

 Aleea Newton, APAM, Physiotherapist